hannahgooding/hannahgooding/getting-into-tech.md

 ### Free Online Resources

 #### Web Development
-- The [Founders and Coders Curriculum](https://learn.foundersandcoders.com/) is open-source so you can study it even if you don't attend the bootcamp as a cohort member
+- The [Founders and Coders Curriculum](https://learn.foundersandcoders.com/) is open-source so you can study it even if you don't attend the bootcamp as a cohort member.
-- [freeCodeCamp](https://www.freecodecamp.org/) - great for HTML and CSS basics, I found JavaScript difficult to learn on this platform
+- [freeCodeCamp](https://www.freecodecamp.org/) - great for HTML and CSS basics, note: I found JavaScript difficult to learn on this platform.
+- [General Assembly Dash](https://dash.generalassemb.ly/) - great for following along and quickly seeing how HTML, CSS and JavaScript can be combined to build something that looks great.

 #### CSS Games
-- [Flexbox Froggy](https://flexboxfroggy.com/) - learn about CSS Flexbox
+- [Flexbox Froggy](https://flexboxfroggy.com/) - learn about CSS Flexbox.
-- [Grid Garden](https://codepip.com/games/grid-garden/) - learn about CSS Grid
+- [Grid Garden](https://codepip.com/games/grid-garden/) - learn about CSS Grid.
-- [CSS Diner](https://flukeout.github.io/) - learn about CSS Selectors
+- [CSS Diner](https://flukeout.github.io/) - learn about CSS Selectors.

-#### Other
+#### JavaScript, Python, Ruby, etc.
+- [Codebar Tutorials](http://tutorials.codebar.io/) - great introductions to various languages, you can also join the community Slack channel and find others to learn with.
-- [Codewars](https://www.codewars.com/) - you can do Codewars challenges in most programming languages from beginner to advanced levels, I have used it for testing my knowledge in JavaScript, Python, Ruby and SQL
+- [Codewars](https://www.codewars.com/) - you can do Codewars challenges in most programming languages from beginner to advanced levels.
+I have used it for testing my knowledge in JavaScript, Python, Ruby and SQL.
+- [Codecademy](https://www.codecademy.com/) - I found JavaScript hard to learn on this platform (maybe I just found JavaScript hard to learn full-stop...), but it gave me a good introduction to Ruby and Python which I needed for job interviews.

 ### Paid Online Resources

 #### Courses
-- [Udemy](https://www.udemy.com/) - great for giving you projects to build and they often have flash sales (I use these a lot at work to learn new technologies)
+- [Udemy](https://www.udemy.com/) - great for giving you a course structured around building a project.
+They can be expensive, but have 30-day money-back guarantees, and also often have flash sales.
+I use these a lot at work to learn new technologies (I get a training budget with my job).
+There are also some free courses on the site.

+### Meet-ups
+- [Codebar](https://codebar.io/) - a meetup for members of under-represented groups in tech can attend as students.
+Students are assigned a volunteer coach for their chosen programming language.
+When they are IRL they are hosted by a company and there is free food.